How to plan trips with friends?

 There are a few places in life that demand clarity about the number of spots available and your commitment to claiming one of them: flights, VIP tickets, and dinner reservations at shmancy restaurants.
 You totally have the right to use this approach to make trip-planning less wishy-washy.

-• First, clarify exactly how many spaces you’re making available.
+• 1.
+Decide exactly how many spaces you’re making available on this trip.

-• Over-invite.
-Share the invitation with 2-3X the number of people that you have spaces for, letting people know that they need to opt-in first-come, first-served, to save their spot on the trip.
+• 3.
+Over-invite.
+Share the invitation with 2-3X the number of people than you have spaces for, letting people know that they need to opt-in first-come, first-served, to save their spot on the trip.

-• Be sure to include a deadline for replies so you get a firm Yes or No that leaves ample time for finalizing a plan.
-It’s important here to not allow Maybes.
-It’s ok to ask that people be clear and committed with the decision they make to join or not join, especially when reservations are being made.
+• 4.
+Include a deadline for replies so you get a firm Yes or No that leaves ample time for finalizing a plan.
+It’s important here to not allow Maybes, and it you do, to set a deadline for Maybes to give you a firm answer.
+It’s ok to ask that people be clear and committed with their decision to join or not especially when reservations (that require $$ deposits) are being made.

 Option 2: Make it a surprise party for everyone, including you